pharriso/cloud_automation/content/post/ansible-builder-disconnected.md

 [ansible-builder](https://www.ansible.com/blog/introduction-to-ansible-builder) was created to aid with the customisation and creation of execution environments.
 The idea of ansible-builder is to provide a layer of abstraction between the Ansible user and the build of an execution environment container - removing the need to get our hands too dirty with docker/podman commands.

-In true Ansible fashion, the definition of an execution environment is described simply in YAML.
+In true Ansible fashion, the definition of an execution environment is described in YAML.
 The ansible-builder command line tool then takes that simple definition and creates an execution environment.
 As with most things, in a connected environment the process works pretty seamlessly.
 If working in a disconnected environment it does require some additional configuration.

 Let's walk through an example!

 ### Execution environmnent definition

 **NOTE** This post doesn't cover the synchronisation of container images into a disconnected network.
-In my case I have already synced the necessary images and uploaded them into my private automation hub instance.
+In our case we have already synced the necessary images and uploaded them into [private automation hub](https://www.ansible.com/blog/whats-new-in-ansible-automation-platform-2-private-automation-hub).

-Here is a pretty simplistic execution environment definition which is going to install the dnspython dependency.
+Here is a really simple execution environment definition which requires the dnspython module.
 The contents of execution-environment.yml:

 ```bash
 # cat execution-environment.yml